 ‘Depression’ is a term used to describe a number of neuropsychological conditions that manifest in similar ways.
 While most of us know what it is to feel depressed, not many are aware of how it develops over time or how it can be treated.

-Here are the symptoms under the Diagnostic Statsitical Manual (DSM) that are needed to confirm a diagnosis of Major depression:
+Here are the symptoms under the Diagnostic Statistical Manual (DSM) that are needed to confirm a diagnosis of Major depression:

-The specific DSM-5 criteria for major depressive disorder are outlined below.
+The specific DSM-5 criteria for the major depressive disorder are outlined below.

-* Significant weight change or appetite disturbance: For children, this can be failure to achieve expected weight gain
+- Significant weight change or appetite disturbance: For children, this can be a failure to achieve expected weight gain

 While these are the diagnostic criteria it is important to note that you shouldn’t try and diagnose yourself.
-This needs to be done a professional and there other factors that maybe causing the above symptoms.
+This needs to be done a professional and there other factor that may be causing the above symptoms.